 The Remote Desktop program is automatically included on all Windows computers.
 The first time you use Remote Desktop to log into the winterm.eecs.berkeley.edu server, a new profile will be created for you on that machine.
 From that point on, every time you log into the winterm server, regardless of from where you are connecting, you will be accessing that profile.
 If you are having trouble setting up or using your winterm profile, you can use Remote Desktop on your work PC to log into winterm, and we can help you with any questions that you have.

-If you are trying to connect from a Mac, you can obtain Remote Desktop directly from Microsoft.
-Type "remote desktop client" in the search field on the Microsoft Downloads page.
+If you are trying to connect from a Mac, you can install the Microsoft Remote Desktop application from the App Store.

 Connecting to WINTERM